 - Contain English letters, numbers, or any of the following symbols:!()-._`~@#"'.

 - (Windows only) ConfigureWindows Security Center Integration.The Windows Security Center is a reporting tool that monitors the system health and security state of Windows endpoints on Windows 7 and later releases:

-- (Requires a Cortex XDR Pro per Endpoint license and allocation of log storage in Cortex Data lake) Enable and configureCortex XDR Pro Endpointcapabilities on the endpoint, including enhanced data collection, advanced responses, and available Pro add-ons.
+- (Requires a Cortex XDR Pro per Endpoint license) Enable and configureCortex XDR Pro Endpointcapabilities on the endpoint, including enhanced data collection, advanced responses, and available Pro add-ons.

 - EnableXDR Pro Endpoints Capabilitiesto configure which Pro capabilities to activate on the endpoint.The Pro features are hidden until you enable the capability.
 Enabling this capability consumes a Cortex XDR Pro per Endpoint license.